 3. Stay on top of your health by running your own lab tests.

 Many people call these hacks; we call them health wisdom.
-Doctor seldom run certain tests, (such as checking for a vitamin D deficiency) for patients younger than age 50, but you can do it yourself and save yourself!
+Doctor seldom run certain tests, (such as checking for a vitamin D deficiency) for patients younger than age 50, but you can do it yourself!
 Start with vitamin D and then add other tests as you gain more knowledge.
 Many tests come with a simple cheek swab that you can mail back out to a lab you choose and get results within a few weeks without the need for a doctor’s prescription.
 Pretty efficient, huh?

 4. Do something for someone else daily – and don’t tell anyone you did it.

 Giving to others comes with a variety of health benefits: lower blood pressure, reduced feelings of anxiety and depression, increased happiness, and even less chronic pain.
-In one study, those who volunteered their services at two or more organizations were just under 50% less likely to die in the next five years.
+In one study, those who volunteered their services at two or more organizations were almost 50% less likely to die in the next five years.